Community Property With Right of Survivorship vs. Joint Tenancy

 What Is Community Property?

-Community property works very similarly to joint tenancy, but is reserved specifically for married couples.
+Community property works very similarly to joint tenancy, but is reserved specifically for married couples and, in a few states, registered domestic partners.
 (That’s why it’s also sometimes known as marital property.)
 Community property is only a legal designation in a handful of U.S. states, including:

 • Arizona